xfbs/PiL3/06MoreAboutFunctions/notes.markdown

 - Functions are *anonymous* (not bound to any name)
 - A Function definition is actually an assignment
-- Functions as first-class values can be used to write *callback functions* or provide a sorting strategy to `table.sort`
+- Functions as first-class values can be used to write *callback functions* or provide a sorting strategy to `table.sort()`
 - Functions that get other functions as an argument are called *higher-order functions*
-- The variables of the parent function that a function defined inside another function can access are neither local nor global variables, these are called *nonlocal variables* (these are said to *escape* their original scope)
+- The variables of the parent function that a function defined inside it can access are neither local nor global variables, these are called *nonlocal variables* or *upvalues* (they *escape* their original scope)
-- *Closures* make use of proper lexical scoping, they are functions with access to nonlocal variables
+- *Closures* make use of proper lexical scoping: they are functions with access to nonlocal variables
+- *Nonlocal variables* persist between function calls, similar to `static` function variables in C
-- Closures can be used to create sandboxes by redefining functions in a more limited manner and hiding the original functions
+- Closures can be used to create *sandboxes* by redefining functions in a more limited manner and hiding the original functions
 - Functions can also be stored in local variables, and Lua has syntactic sugar to do this (by prepending `local` before a function declaration)